Rsemane/Connecting-Securely-to-AKS-Private-Cluster/README.md

 Beyond AKS, this setup also enables secure access to other private Azure resources such as storage accounts, databases, and virtual machines; making Cloud Shell a powerful tool for managing infrastructure in isolated environments.

 This approach aligns with best practices for enterprise-grade security, operational efficiency, and network segmentation in Azure.

+## 🧠 [FAQ] Reflection (FAQ.md)
+As I worked through this architecture, several questions naturally came to mind, things I wanted to understand better or clarify for future reference.
+I’ve documented the answers I found in the FAQ section below.
+These are based on my own exploration and experience, but I’d love to hear your thoughts too.
+Do these answers make sense to you?
+Are there other perspectives, questions, or ideas you'd like to add?
+Feel free to contribute or open a discussion/collaboration helps us all learn more effectively.